-Six major allies blast US over tariffs
+Six allies condemn Trump tariffs

-Finance ministers from world's six largest economies in a rare step expressed "disappointment" over President Donald Trump's unilateral decision to slap tariffs on steel and aluminum on its allies.
+Finance ministers from six of the world's largest economies in a rare step expressed "disappointment" over President Donald Trump's unilateral decision to slap tariffs on steel and aluminum on its allies.

 Top officials from the Group of Seven -- Canada, France, Germany, Italy, Japan and the United Kingdom -- asked US Treasury Secretary Steven Mnuchin to convey their "unanimous concern and disappointment" to the US president, suggesting his recent trade actions could incite uncertainty, dampening the goal of economic growth.